-California-based PET resins manufacturer and recycler Verdeco Recycling (Verdeco) has announced a new recycling facility in Terre Haute, Indiana, US.
+California-based PET resins manufacturer and recycler Verdeco Recycling (Verdeco) opened a new PET recycling facility in June 2016 in Terre Haute, Indiana, US.

-The new facility will be Verdeco's second plant in the US.
+The new facility is the second plant of Verdeco in the US.
 The first plant opened in 2012 in South Gate, California, near Los Angeles.

-With the new investment, Verdeco aims to expand its footprint in the country and develop other plants and expansions.
+Verdeco aims to expand its footprint in the country with this new investment, as well as develop other plants and expansions.

-Starting operations in June 2016, the Terre Haute recycling plant will allow the company to better serve existing clients, while also attracting new companies to its current recycling customer base.
+The Terre Haute recycling plant allows the company to better serve existing clients, while also attracting new companies to its current recycling customer base.

 Location of Verdeco’s new recycling plant

-The new plant will be located in the 1,500-acre Vigo County Industrial Park I (VCIP I) in Terre Haute.
+The new plant is located in the 1,500-acre Vigo County Industrial Park I (VCIP I) in Terre Haute.
 The VCIP has been selected due to its close proximity to the greater Indianapolis region, which is in-turn located close to the four US interstates, allowing convenient service to Midwestern markets.